Home →

 Email: Eric.Dibner@Maine.Gov

-The State ADA Accessibility Coordinator is responsible for ensuring that all state services and programs are accessible to people who have disabilities.
+The State ADA Accessibility Coordinator is responsible for ensuring that all state services and programs are accessible to people with disabilities.
 These responsibilities include:

 U.S. Department of Health & Human Services